Could I run a second business or work a part time job at the same time as running a riverford business?

 We work closely with the main banks who are likely to be able to provide finance if you have a deposit of at least 30%.
 Contacting a franchise specific department of a bank will gain you a better repayment rate than going through your local branch.
 The Bank's franchise department will also be familiar with the Riverford franchise model and will have copies of Riverford’s annual accounts.

-We did look at developing an ownership model that includes other stakeholders - franchisees, suppliers and possibly customers.
+We did look at developing an ownership model that includes other stakeholders - franchisees, their staff, suppliers and possibly customers.
 The idea was appealing and fitted the ethos of the business, however the practicalities were daunting and we needed to retain simplicity to get a model that works.
 Franchisees own their own local businesses and cannot (and would not want to be) treated as employees.
 Employer ownership is already a radical and complex step.
 If we had created a whole new stakeholder model we would have still been working out how in another ten years – and it has already taken ten years of thought to get to the point we are currently at.

 Do I need my own premises?